Cold Water Boating

 As a general rule, if the air and water temperature added together equal less than 100 degrees Fahrenheit you should take the following steps:

-- Wear a properly fitting life jacket.
-There are even special life jackets that have extra material to double as an additional warm layer.
+- Wear a properly fitted life jacket.
+There are even special life jackets that have extra insulation to double as an additional warm layer.
 This could save your life!